Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Detailed Experiment Settings

 \textbf{MoE on various granularities in a single model.} In the experiments section in the main paper, we conduct an experiment of applying MoE on various granularities in a single model (Table~\ref{table:ablation_study_single} in the main paper).
 When we utilize the block MoE and the graph MoE together, or the node MoE and the graph MoE together, there is no conflict and we can smoothly apply them.
 However, when we utilize node MoE and block MoE together, or when we utilize MoE on all three granularities, we face a conflict.
 The block MoE model removes the GNN layer after the pragma MLP, but the node MoE is applied to that GNN layer.
 Therefore, we slightly modify the model structure to accommodate both models.
 We keep that GNN layer after the pragma MLP and apply MoE on it, as the node MoE.
 After it, we follow the paradigm of the block MoE model: adding an additional block MoE layer for pseudo nodes after that GNN layer, and we do graph pooling only on pseudo nodes.
 We can further apply graph MoE on the output MLP.
 In this way, we allow MoE on both node and block granularity, or on all three granularities.

-\textbf{Baseline methods.} For all baseline methods, we follow their original best hyper-parameter settings.
+\textbf{Baseline methods.} We have three baseline models: HARP~\cite{harp}, HARP+MAML~\cite{MAML}, and ProgSG~\cite{progsg}.
 For our models, we follow the same hyper-parameter setting and training strategy as HARP, except for the MoE's unique hyper-parameters.
 We will specify the hyper-parameters in a later section.

-\begin{itemize} \item HARP: we use its original settings and official codes (https://github.com/UCLA-VAST/HARP).
+\begin{itemize} \item HARP~\cite{harp}: we use its original settings and official codes (https://github.com/UCLA-VAST/HARP).

-\item HARP+MAML: we use MAML to help find a good initialization for HARP model's parameters based on the source kernels.
-Then we use the normal fine-tuning strategy for it on the target kernels.
+\item HARP+MAML: inspired from the paper~\cite{gnn-dse-maml}, we use the meta-learning method, MAML~\cite{MAML}, to help find a good initialization for the HARP model's parameters based on the source kernels.
+Then we use the normal fine-tuning strategy on the target kernels.
 We use the implementation of the ``learn2learn'' Python package.
-We randomly sample 32 kernels with replacement per epoch to train.
+We use the same hyper-parameter setting as HARP.
+For the MAML part, we tune its hyper-parameters and select the hyper-parameters as follow: we randomly sample 32 kernels with replacement per epoch to train, and we use 80\% of data as the training set.

-\item ProgSG: it uses both text embedding of the source code and the ProGraML graph as the input.
+\item ProgSG~\cite{progsg}: it uses both text embedding of the source code and the ProGraML graph as the input.
 We use its official codes (https://github.com/zongyueqin/progsg). \end{itemize}